S3-working-group/s3-practical-guide/content/src/focused-interactions/governance-meeting.md

 A typical governance meeting includes:

--   opening round: attune with each other and to the objectives (or driver) of the group
+-   opening round: attune with each other and to the driver (or objectives) of the group
 -   administrative matters
     -   consent to last minutes, date for next meeting, etc.
     -   check for last-minute agenda items and consent to agenda